-Prairie View Trail to Jewell Pass is a 9.1 mile heavily trafficked loop trail located near Alberta, AB that features a lake and is rated as moderate.
+Prairie View Trail to Jewell Pass is a 9.1 mile heavily trafficked loop trail located near Alberta, Alberta, Canada that features a lake and is rated as moderate.
 The trail is primarily used for hiking, birding, and snowshoeing and is accessible from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 I have mixed feelings about this hike.
 We did the difficult route.
 It started off really boring so I'm glad I did this one with a friend so we had lots to talk about!
 Once a couple km in the incline up gets super intense and I wondered if it would ever end Iol I am also not in the greatest shape and had major surgery 3 months prior so it really can't be that bad I guess.